karkiamrit/firefighter/README.md

 ## Conclusion

 The Forest Fire Monitoring and Alert System seamlessly integrate satellite-derived data, machine learning, and IoT sensors to enhance forest fire prevention and response efforts.
 By providing accurate predictions and real-time alerts, the system contributes to early detection, minimizing the impact of forest fires on communities and the environment.

+Used - Flutter, Flask, Next, Python and Julia for ML, C++